mesosphere/dcos-docs-site/pages/1.13/deploying-services/marathon-on-marathon/advanced/index.md

 -  SSH access to the cluster.

 <a name="variables-in-example"></a>

 **Variables in this example**

 Throughout this page, you will be instructed to invoke commands or take actions that will use cluster-specific-values.
-We refer to these cluster-specific-values using the `${VARIABLE}` notation; please substitute the following variables the appropriate value for your cluster.
+We refer to these cluster-specific-values using the `${VARIABLE}` notation; please substitute in the following variables the appropriate value for your cluster.

-The following table contains all the variables used in this page:
+This table contains all the variables used in this page:

 | Variable | Description |
 |--------------------------|--------------------------------------------|